Sipsa Labs / Products / UltraCompress / Verify

 The objection is real and we're closing it on a public schedule.
 Each step below is either shipped or has a hard near-term ship date attached, not a vague "later."

-• v0.6.9Quality contract. uc bench-ppl --against-bf16 LIVE today.
+• On requestQuality contract. — a PPL reproduction harness shared with evaluators on request (not in the public CLI).
 Reproduces the published PPL ratio on the customer's hardware against a HuggingFace-pulled bf16 baseline.

 • Q3 2026Productized audit service. — Third-party-runnable verification under a paid contract, with a signed receipt.
 Roadmap item on the Compression-as-a-Service catalog.